 • Possibility of Negative Competition

-• If worked in a group, it may cause rivalry or jealousy among peer groups since everyone is trying to do his or her best.
+• Working in a group may cause rivalry or jealousy among peer groups since everyone is trying to do his or her best.

 • The possibility of lowered self-esteem is due to the child losing points as fast as others and being unable to earn them back quickly.